Part 1: Why does Philips Pensioenfonds make investments?

 Investing is the only way for us to make our pensions affordable

 You probably have some idea of what investing involves.
 You also probably know that Philips Pensioenfonds makes investments.
 However, the risk appetite survey that was conducted among the members of Philips Pensioenfonds in early 2018 revealed that you would like to know more about the Pension Fund’s investment policy.
-That is why we have decided to include a series of articles about investment in Gener@ties, to explain how we invest your pension and why.
+That is why we have decided to include a series of articles about investment, to explain how we invest your pension and why.
 In this edition, we start at the beginning, and answer the question of why pension funds make investments.
 The simplest and shortest answer to that question is that it would be unaffordable to build up a proper pension fund without investing.

 Keeping money in a mattress or a safe is a poor option for anyone

 Say you put aside part of your salary every month, for example to save for your dream holiday or a new car.
 Even if you do not realise it, this situation is very similar to what happens at a pension fund.